bolnel/nelsite1/content/articles/capm-certification-exam-preparation.md

 **Related**: [Should I take my certification exam online or in a testing center?](/articles/online-proctored-testing-pros-cons/)

-## How did the CAPM exam change?

-In early 2021, the PMP exam changed to put more emphasis on Agile concepts and soft skills.

-CAPM, however, remained rooted in traditional methodologies.
-But a new version was announced in 2022 and [released in early 2023](https://www.pmi.org/certifications/certified-associate-capm/capm-exam-updates).

 ### What are the CAPM certification exam topics?

 Here are the four CAPM exam domains and the percentages of questions they take on the test: